gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env.md

 ### Options

 ```
   -h, --help    help for kubectl-env
-      --kubeconfig-access-level string   Override default kubeconfig access level for shoots/managed-seeds.
-One of "admin", "viewer", "auto".
   -u, --unset   Generate the script to unset the KUBECONFIG environment variable for
 ```

 ### Options inherited from parent commands